Throughout the Highmark Health organization, there is a strong commitment to strengthening communities.

 Top sustainability goals include:

-- Reducing energy and water consumption throughout facilities.
+- Reducing energy use and conserving water throughout facilities.

 - Achieving the WELL Health-Safety Rating for major facilities.
-As of 2021, Highmark Health achieved the rating for 2.4 million square feet of its administrative real estate.
+In 2021, Highmark Health achieved the rating for 2.4 million square feet of its administrative real estate.
 This includes the corporate headquarters and data center.
+This rating is renewed annually and was achieved for 2022.
 The data center also achieved its annual ENERGY STAR certification.

 - Renovating, constructing, operating, and maintaining facilities in accordance with green and high-performance building practices.